A better inspection experience for serious homebuyers

 What is a deal breaker in a home inspection?

-Common deal-breaker categories include structural defects, major water intrusion, extensive hidden damage, severe termite activity or damage, dangerous electrical conditions, sewer line failure, major unpermitted work, failing roof systems, widespread mold-like conditions, and problems that may prevent insurance or financing.
-These are serious because they can create large costs, safety concerns, delays, or uncertainty.
+A deal breaker depends on the buyer, property, market, price, loan type, and risk tolerance.
+Common deal-breaker categories include structural defects, major water intrusion, severe termite damage, dangerous electrical conditions, sewer failure, major unpermitted work, failing roofs, and problems that may prevent insurance or financing.

 Can you stay in your home during a home inspection?